 Whenever Garmin launches a touchscreen device, I always ask myself the same question: why do you have to choose between touch and buttons?
 I'd like to have both options.

-Finally we have the speed to move through the menus or to calculate a route directly from the device.
-Used as we are to mobile devices that are tremendously fast, it takes some getting used to the "relaxation" with which the Edge 820 takes it all in, but it's a necessary toll to pay for reasonable battery life.
+Finally we have the speed when moving through the menus or to calculate a route directly from the device.
+Accustomed as we are to mobile devices that are tremendously fast, it is hard to get used to the "relaxation" with which the Edge 820 takes everything, but it is a necessary toll to pay to get a reasonable battery life.
 There could be a more powerful processor, but it would be detrimental to battery life (and price).